Songonge/SQL-Projects/Spotify_Streams.md

 The first question to address here is:

 #### 1. Do users play a more diverse range of tracks when shuffle mode is enabled?
 First, we write a query to check the amount of tracks with and without shuffle.
-Note that the shuffle column only contains Boolean values True and False.
+Note that the shuffle column only contains the Boolean values True and False.
 The former refers to the shuffle mode being enabled and the second is when the shuffle is not enabled.
 The query is given below.
 ```
 SELECT
 	shuffle AS mode,